Transair Flight 810: Investigations

-The National Transportation Safety Board (NTSB) originally announced it was sending seven investigators immediately after the ditching, but updated that to say they were deploying a relatively large ten-investigator team to Oahu.
+The National Transportation Safety Board (NTSB) deployed a relatively large ten-investigator team to Oahu.
 Two investigators arrived later that day and began on-scene coordination, and the rest arrived by the next day.
 Team specialties included air traffic control, systems, maintenance records, human performance, operations, powerplants, and wreckage recovery.

 The NTSB also announced that the manufacturers of the airframe and the engines, Boeing and Pratt & Whitney respectively, would be among the parties to the investigation.
 The NTSB stated, "In general terms, NTSB investigators develop factual information in three areas: the people involved in an accident, the equipment involved in the accident and the environment in which the accident occurred."

 NTSB met with the parties to the investigation the following day, and said it would use side-scan sonar to locate and evaluate the wreckage prior to attempting to recover the "black box" flight recorders.
 The wreckage was located the following week at depths between 360 and 420 ft—below the depth where human divers could safely recover the flight recorders per the NTSB.

 The NTSB also sampled fuel from another aircraft and found no anomalies.
 By the end of the following week, the on-site "go-team" had completed collection of the perishable evidence, including interviews of more than a dozen key personnel, and returned home, but the flight recorders remained with the wreckage at the bottom of the sea.

 Photos from a remotely controlled SEAMOR Marine Chinook underwater vehicle showed that the fuselage broke ahead of the wing, with the nose section separated from the center section, but the inboard sections of both wings were still attached to the fuselage wing carry-through.

-On May 25, 2022, citing numerous safety violations found during its investigation, the FAA announced that it was revoking the airline's air operator's certificate.
-Among the cited violations were 33 flights undertaken with engines that were not airworthy.
-Rhoades was given until June 8 to appeal the agency's decision.
+On May 25, 2022, citing numerous safety violations, including 33 flights undertaken with engines that were not airworthy, the FAA revoked Rhoades' air operator's certificate.
+The airline was given until June 8 to appeal the agency's decision.